MicrosoftDocs/win32-pr.de-de/desktop-src/medfound/mfprotection-hdcp.md

 ---
 # <a name="mfprotection_hdcp-attribute"></a>MFPROTECTION \_ HDCP-Attribut

-Gibt den HDCPHigh-Bandwidth Digital Content Protection(HDCP)-Schutz an.
+Gibt den HDCP-Schutz High-Bandwidth Digital Content Protection (HDCP) an.

 ## <a name="data-type"></a>Datentyp